 - is flexible enough to allow for curriculum-driven time conflicts.

 In addition to SWS program guidelines governing eligible employers and positions (as outlined in the SWS Employer Contract and Handbook), the University of Puget Sound reserves the right to determine which opportunities and employers are the best fit for Puget Sound students.
 We use the following guidelines in considering prospective SWS employers.
 The employer:

 - is offering employment opportunities that are compatible with Puget Sound's institutional role and mission.

 - has been in business for a minimum of three years.

-- employs at least three full time employees in addition to the SWS student.
+- employs at least three full-time employees in addition to SWS student staff members.

 - is fiscally solvent.

 - is not attempting to employ a SWS student who is a relative or household member.

 - is offering employment that students are interested in, and which enhances the overall variety of opportunities within the SWS program at Puget Sound.

 - Hire employees from a pool of bright candidates.
 Puget Sound students have the cutting-edge skills your organization needs.